DNA Preparation Techniques

 Suggested protocols and methods to obtain DNA suitable for a variety of applications.

-The TMF uses distal toe clipping to biopsy mice of 7-11 days of age.
-All other mice are biopsied via tail clips.
-A tail sample of only 1-2 mm is needed when doing PCR, but about 5 mm is recommended for Southern blotting.
+For biopsy via tail clips, a tail sample of only 1-2 mm is needed when doing PCR, but about 5 mm is recommended for Southern blotting.
 The TMF uses isoflurane anesthesia for collection of a tail biopsy.
-This is humane and makes it easier to cut tails and mark pups by ear punch at the same time.
+This is humane and makes it easier to cut tails and mark animals by ear punch at the same time.
 Our protocol is as follows:

 - Induce anesthesia in the home cage by inserting tube from isoflurane vaporizer into water bottle opening.
 All procedures are done in a fume hood to avoid exposure of operator to isoflurane fumes.

-- While maintaining all pups under anesthesia, remove pups one at a time.
+- While maintaining all animals under anesthesia, remove animals one at a time.

 - Wipe Xacto knife blade and heat in Bunsen burner flame to help cauterize wound and prevent cross-contamination.